oldsj/blog.jamesolds.me/content/post/xonsh-aws-example/index.md

 Since there's over 100 snapshots to work with, doing anything manual here doesn't makes sense.

 ## Xonsh
-For the past couple weeks I've been using https://xon.sh as my shell, which is essentially a python interpreter that has nice syntax for running shell commands.
+For the past couple weeks I've been using https://xon.sh as my shell, which is essentially a Python interpreter that has nice syntax for running shell commands.
 So you have all the power of Python right in the familiar shell environment.

 I used this command to get all of the unencrypted snapshots from the CLI: